wwarthen/RomWBW/ReadMe.md

 To confirm your ROM chip has been successfully updated, restart your system and boot an operating system from ROM.
 Do not boot from a disk device yet.
 Review the boot messages to see if any issues have occurred.

+# Upgrading via XModem Flash Updater

+Similar to using the Flash utility, the system ROM can be updated or upgraded through the ROM based updater utility.
+This works by by reprogrammed the flash ROM as the file is being transfered.

+This has the advantage that secondary storage is not required to hold the new image.

+From the Boot Loader menu select X (Xmodem Flash Updater) and then U (Begin Update).
+Then initiate the Xmodem transfer of the .img or .upd file.

+# Post Update System Image and Application update process

 Once you are satisfied that the ROM is working well, you will need to update the system images and RomWBW custom applications on your disk